 The M.S.
 Program in EE requires one year of academic residence.
 Normative (i.e., typical) time is 2 years.
 The Ph.D.
-Program requires at least 2 years of academic residence, with a normative time of 3.5 years for students holding an M.S. degree in EE and 5 years for other students.
-The maximum time limit for either degree is one year beyond the normative time, excluding approved leaves of absence.
+Program requires at least 2 years of academic residence, with a normative time of 3.5

 4. Deadlines